System Design Space

 easy

-The chapter walks from basic theory and classical ML approaches to a working loop in TensorFlow, Keras, and PyTorch, where the point is not the library names but a repeatable process for experimentation and training.
+The chapter moves from basic algorithms and data analysis into first hands-on experiments in TensorFlow, Keras, and PyTorch, where the point is not the library names but the habit of running models and comparing results.

 Practical value of this chapter